mkbabb/parse-that/docs/tranches/B/NOVELTY-FIRST-FINDINGS-AND-RESUME-HANDOFF-2026-08-01.md

 N1-A4 makes both domains byte-owned, enforces canonical safe-integer tokens, invalid UTF-8/duplicate-key/Unicode-scalar rejection, and exact Set membership.
 Its fresh independent source audit is CLEAN and the authority/prior-art pin is committed at `81b2a0a`.
-The same genuine Luna xhigh task `019fb12c-2624-7732-909a-e1e87ce7ef24` is active at a fresh isolated N2 root.
+The first root on the same genuine Luna xhigh task `019fb12c-2624-7732-909a-e1e87ce7ef24` is terminal mechanics RED: the first invocation failed package resolution, no scientific gate ran, and later source mutation prevents reconstruction of the first-run bytes.
+The exact frozen census and one same-task fresh-root correction law are in `audit/NOVELTY-N2-F0-TERMINAL-RED-OWNER-INTAKE-AND-N2A-RULING-2026-08-01.md`.
+Its SHA-256 is
+`7c3cda9b8011c5efec3c1c3b2fa33342698a4a8fa9acf2524f75fbdbc8f64071`.
 No result or credit exists.
-The exact parser/CSS dependency chronology is in `coordination/PARSER-CSS-RESUMPTION-SAFE-BOUNDARY-2026-08-01.md`.
+The earlier parser/CSS dependency chronology is in `coordination/PARSER-CSS-RESUMPTION-SAFE-BOUNDARY-2026-08-01.md`.

 For N1-A4, `jq empty`, both Ajv Draft 2020-12 strict compilations, Node syntax